-In other words, since copyright is a government-imposed monopoly, which interferes with the freedom of the public in a significant way, it is justified only if it helps the public more than it costs.
+In other words, since copyright is a government-imposed monopoly, which interferes with the freedom of the public in a significant way, it is justified only if the benefit to the public exceeds the cost to the public.

 The spirit of individual freedom must, if anything, incline us against monopoly.
 Following either the Supreme Court or the principle of freedom, the fundamental question is: what value does user interface copyright offer the public-and what price would we have to pay for it?